Voices of Penn’s basketball past reflect on the Quakers’ present challenges

 “I’d like to have the Final Four team get together once a year for one game,” said Flick, who’s long been a regular at Penn’s annual alumni games.
 A free throw and three-point contest Saturday afternoon showed he still has his shooting form.

-There are no secrets in college basketball anymore, with so many games, Like Saturday’s against Harvard (including Saturday’s) televised and all of them streamed online.
+There are no secrets in college basketball anymore, with so many games, like Saturday’s against Harvard, televised and all of them streamed online.
 The Ivy League has done a terrific job of competing nationally, including Princeton’s run to last season’s men’s Sweet 16 and a terrific standard on the women’s side.

 But the next challenge could be one of the biggest yet: staying competitive in the NIL era.
 The Ivy League doesn’t do fundraising collectives for players, just as it doesn’t do athletic scholarships or any merit-based aid.